deltachat/deltachat-pages/en/help.md

 - Direct 1:1 chat invitation:
   Tap the QR Code icon <img style="vertical-align:middle; width:1.8em; margin:1px" src="../assets/help/qr-icon.png" />
   on the Delta Chat app main screen.
-  Show the QR code to the other person for scanning.

-If the QR code scanning doesn't work in your situation, you can also copy an <https://i.delta.chat> invite link to clipboard and share it with the other person through a second channel.
+  Share the QR image with the other side either in person or through a second channel.

 **Joiner side**: